Avoid drilling between Mid-September and Mid-October WHERE BLACKGRASS POPULATIONS ARE HIGH. This is when the main flush of black grass occurs.

 Seed Rates and Depth

-Adjust rates to suit seed bed conditions on the day of drilling.
+Adjust variable seed rates to suit seed bed conditions on the day of drilling.
 Where black grass populations are bad consider increasing seed rates up to 30% to maximise crop competition.
 This should be discussed with your agronomist.

 - Where possible aim to achieve a fine, firm seedbed.
 Ideally this should be rolled, however we appreciate this is not always possible.
 Avoid rolling where seedbeds are likely to cap.